How to stop your pizza base from going soggy

 Use a pizza stone or a pan with holes to get a crispy pizza crust.
 A pizza stone will keep your pizza hot and its porousness will absorb some condensation.
 A perforated pan has holes that will let the condensation escape, just remember to place it on a rack as it cools so the holes can do their work.

 2. Pre-heat your pizza stone or pan before placing your pizza

 This is essential for pizza stones as they will crack if put straight into a hot oven, but it also helps to bring your pizza to a high heat faster.
 High heat for quick cooking is one of the best ways to get a good crispy pizza crust, so pre-heating your pizza stone or pan will help a lot.
 Take care when placing your pizza on the hot surface.

 3. Why you need to use the right cheese for pizza

 Use the wrong type of cheese on a pizza and it can really affect your pizza base.
 Some cheeses separate, becoming oily and lumpy instead of melted and stretchy.
 This extra oil can make your pizza feel soggy, and toppings can start sliding around.

-Too much fresh cheese with a high water content can also cause sogginess.
-For example, fresh mozzarella (the type that comes in liquid) should be used carefully, as too much will leave you with a floppy crust.
+Too much fresh cheese with a high water content can also lead to sogginess.
+For example, fresh mozzarella that's stored in liquid should be used carefully, as it releases a lot of moisture in the oven.

 As the old saying goes, less is more.
 As a common rule of thumb, try not to overload your pizza with more than four ingredients.
 Be particularly considerate of ‘wet’ ingredients that are likely to produce moisture.
 This includes ingredients such as fresh tomatoes, zucchini and fresh cheeses.